Barr claims anti-Trump element in DC working to 'thwart' administration

 “There undoubtedly are many people in the government who surreptitiously work to thwart the administration,” Barr told John Kass of the Chicago Tribune, host of the radio program "The Chicago Way."

-Barr also said the U.S. was getting close a “ruled by the mob” approach to governance.
+Barr also said the U.S. was nearing a “ruled by the mob” approach to governance.

 “Increasingly, the message of the Democrats appears to be ‘Biden or no peace’,” he said.